Sheldon Creed

 Chevrolet Camaro SS

-Sheldon Michael Creed, born September 30, 1997, is an American professional stock car racing driver competing full-time in the NASCAR O’Reilly Auto Parts Series.
-He drives the No. 00 Chevrolet Camaro SS for Haas Factory Team.
-Creed began his racing career in short course off-road racing, where he won multiple championships before transitioning to stock car racing.
+Sheldon Michael Creed, born on September 30, 1997, is an American professional stock car racing driver.
+He competes full-time in the NASCAR O’Reilly Auto Parts Series, driving the No. 00 Chevrolet Camaro SS for Haas Factory Team.
+Standing 5 feet 8 inches tall and weighing 188 pounds, Creed has built a reputation as one of the most consistent drivers in the series, known for his precise race craft and ability to recover from difficult on-track situations.

 Early Life and Background